nickchase/k0s/docs/high-availability.md

 # Control Plane High Availability

 You can create high availability for the control plane by distributing the control plane across multiple nodes and installing a load balancer on top.
-Etcd can be colocated with the controller nodes (default in k0s) to achieve highly available datastore at the same time.
+By default, etcd is colocated with the controller nodes, which aso provides a highly available datastore.

 ![k0s high availability](img/k0s_high_availability.png)

-**Note:** In this context even 2 node controlplane is considered HA even though it's not really HA from etcd point of view.
+**Note:** In this context, even a 2 node controlplane is considered HA even though etcd requires an odd number of 3 or more to be considered HA.
 The same requirement for [LB](#load-balancer) still applies.

 ## Network considerations